kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

-  and I had been gone for two days (on a bus, travelling, with no wifi), but then the mod started apologizing when I started explaining my side, and said he felt it was more of a miscommunication, but it made me angry because I anticipated this, and I felt like it was better for me to not be a part of the community.
+  and I had been gone for two days (on a bus, travelling, with no wifi), but then the mod started apologizing when I started explaining my side, and said he felt it was more of a miscommunication, but it made me angry because I anticipated this, and was warned by someone with good judgment that this would happen, and I felt like it was better for me to not be a part of the community.
+  I don't want this sort of stuff to happen again.
+I work too hard and I care too much about my future for it to be sabotaged.
 - I feel a bit angry with myself for trusting this person.
 This individual has a history of abusive behavior, misogyny and unstable mental issues.
 Plus, he's also in a legal battle with someone else he was close with, which is a whole other drama thing.